maccooper/epbc_assessment/endpoints.md

-# Tables

 # API Endpoints

-API endpoints built for transactional database provided within EPBC Homework assignment, tables for database can be found at the bottom of this documentation.
+API endpoints built for transactional database provided within EPBC Homework assignment, tables for database can be found within the associated pdf in the repository.

 Goal: Built CRUD Operations for each table.
 [Order, LineItem, Customer, CustomerAddress, ReturnItem]